Modern slavery statement

 As an organisation, we put the wellbeing of our customers and colleagues at centre of what we do.
 Therefore, we have put the following measures in place to ensure we respond effectively to modern slavery risk that may arise.

 Sectors within our supply chains that face the highest risk are the electronics, cleaning and construction industries.
 Furthermore, some of the most vulnerable groups in the UK include migrant workers, asylum seekers and persons with learning disabilities.
-Awareness of these vulnerable groups and sectors will allow us to employ modern slavery due diligence throughout our business practice.
+Awareness of these vulnerable groups and sectors will allow us to employ modern slavery due diligence throughout our internal business practices and our wider supply chains.

 3. Due Diligence Processes